If you face problems with Windows updates, you can temporarily hide/block them. Here’s how to hide updates in Windows 10 and 11.

-1. Open the Show and Hide updates tool, click on the “Next” button and then click on the “Show Hidden Updates” option.
+1. Open the Show and Hide updates tool, click on the “Next” button, and click on the “Show Hidden Updates” option.

 2. The application will scan the system and shows all the hidden Windows updates.
-To unhide an update, select the checkbox next to it and click on the “Next” button.
+Select the checkbox next to it and click on the “Next” button to unhide an update.

 3. As soon as you click on the button, the update will be unhidden.
 Once the update is unhidden, Windows 10 will automatically download the update as and when needed.

 Use PowerShell Command to Hide Windows 10 & 11 Updates

 If you are a PowerShell guy, you can use the PowerShell commands to hide or unhide Windows updates quickly.
 Though the process is easy, you need to download and import a Windows Update module to use the PowerShell command.
 It is pretty easy to do.
 Let me show you how.

 1. First, we need to install the Windows Update PowerShell Module.
 We can do that directly from PowerShell itself.
 So, right-click the Start menu and select the “Windows Terminal (Admin)” or “Windows PowerShell (Admin)” option.